strindberg/emacsj/README.md

 - `ctrl-w`: add the word at point in the editor to the search string.
 - `ctrl-alt-e`: add the rest of the current editor line to the search string.
 - `ctrl-alt-y`: add the character at point to the search string.
-- `ctrl-shift-ENTER`: add new line character to the search string.
+- `ctrl-shift-ENTER`: add a new line character to the search string.
 - `alt-p`: browse backward in the list of previous searches (of the current type).
 - `alt-n`: browse forward in the list of previous searches (of the current type).
 - `ctrl-l`: recenter.
 Scroll to put the current match at the center of the screen without interrupting the search.
 This works both with the